bang-equal/saw/README.md

        --authorization-type "NONE"
 ```

-13. Call put-integration to set up the integration of the ANY /{proxy+} method with a Lambda function
+13. Call put-integration to set up the integration of the ANY /{proxy+} method with a Lambda function.
 ```
 aws apigateway put-integration \
         --region ${REGION} \